In the NFL, one game can end a team’s season, none more so than for Seahawks and Panthers this week

 But as more evidence of how so much is riding on each Sunday, consider Seattle’s possible fates this week.

-Seattle enters the day sitting eighth in the NFC playoff picture and with its only legit hope at this point to get either the five or six seed at the end of the season as a Wild Card (with the top four spots going to the four division winners, which at the moment are New Orleans, Los Angeles, Chicago and Dallas.)
+Seattle enters the day sitting eighth in the NFC playoff picture and with its only legit hope at this point to get either the five or six seed at the end of the season as a wild card (with the top four spots going to the four division winners, which at the moment are New Orleans, Los Angeles, Chicago and Dallas.)

-But a combination of a win for the 5-5 Seahawks against the 6-4 Panthers in Charlotte, and a win by a 4-5-1 Green Bay team against a 5-4-1 Vikings squad in Minnesota, and the Seahawks would end the day sitting sixth and holding the head-to-head tiebreaker on two of the three teams right behind them (Green Bay, Carolina) and still to play the other at home (Minnesota, which comes to Seattle Dec.
+But a combination of a victory for the 5-5 Seahawks against the 6-4 Panthers in Charlotte, and a win by a 4-5-1 Green Bay team against a 5-4-1 Vikings squad in Minnesota, and the Seahawks would end the day sitting sixth and holding the head-to-head tiebreaker on two of the three teams right behind them (Green Bay, Carolina) and still to play the other at home (Minnesota, which comes to Seattle Dec.
 10).

-Conversely, a combination of a Seattle loss and a Green Bay win and the Seahawks would fall to ninth, and if you also threw in a Philadelphia win over New York, also suddenly having to worry about the former Super Bowl champs, who are 4-6 and host the 3-7 Giants Sunday (if you’re wondering, a Seattle win and a Vikings win would mean the Seahawks standing seventh, with the Vikings and Washington holding the two Wild Card spots, the Panthers falling to eighth).
+Conversely, a combination of a Seattle loss and a Green Bay win and the Seahawks would fall to ninth, and if you also threw in a Philadelphia victory over New York, also suddenly having to worry about the defending Super Bowl champs, who are 4-6 and host the 3-7 Giants on Sunday (if you’re wondering, a Seattle win and a Vikings win would mean the Seahawks standing seventh, with the Vikings and Washington holding the two wild-card spots, the Panthers falling to eighth).

-Meaning, basically, this week may not mean everything but it sure means something.
+Meaning, basically, this week might not mean everything but it sure means something.

-Also worth noting is that Seattle’s schedule finally turns favorable after the trip to Carolina, which is its seventh away game of the year — more than any other team in the league to this point.
+Also worth noting is Seattle’s schedule finally turns favorable after the trip to Carolina, which is its seventh away game of the year — more than any other team in the league to this point.

 That means Seattle has four of its final five at home, with the only trip left to San Francisco.

-Get to 6-5 with a win at Carolina Sunday and the Seahawks can feel pretty darn good about things, especially considering the 0-2 start.
+Get to 6-5 with a victory at Carolina on Sunday and the Seahawks can feel pretty darn good about things, especially considering the 0-2 start.

 But lose and the Seahawks would have to win four of the remaining five — and Seattle figures to be an underdog in at least one, against Kansas City on Dec.
 23 – just to avoid an 8-8 season.